 Securitization transactions generally involve VIEs.
-Primarily as a result of its secondary market-making activities, the Company owned additional securities issued by securitization SPEs for which the maximum exposure to loss is less than specific thresholds.
-These additional securities totaled \$141,973 at June 30, 2012.
-These securities were acquired in connection with secondary market-making activities.
+Primarily as a result of its client facilitation activities, the Company owned additional securities issued by securitization SPEs for which the maximum exposure to loss is less than specific thresholds.
+These additional securities totaled \$53 at June 30, 2013.
+These securities were acquired in connection with client facilitation activities.
 The Company's primary risk exposure is to the securities issued by the SPE owned by the Company, with the risk highest on the most subordinate class of beneficial interests.
 These securities generally are included in Financial instruments owned-Corporate and other debt and are measured at fair value.
 The Company does not provide additional support in these transactions through contractual facilities, such as liquidity facilities, guarantees or similar derivatives.
 The Company's maximum exposure to loss generally equals the fair value of the securities owned.

-Note 6 - Goodwill and Net Intangible Assets
+Note 7 - Goodwill and Net Intangible Assets